Dreams of reuniting with loved ones in the land of opportunity often hinge on the successful results of family-based immigration procedures.

 Scenario 2: Applicant Already in the U.S. with Legal Status

-For applicants who are already in the United States legally (such as those holding a valid nonimmigrant visa or beneficiaries of a previously approved immigrant petition), Form I-485 is the appropriate form to file.
+For applicants who are already legally in the United States (such as those holding a valid nonimmigrant visa or beneficiaries of a previously approved immigrant petition), Form I-485 is the appropriate form to file.

 In this scenario, the petitioner, a U.S. citizen or lawful permanent resident, files Form I-130 concurrently with Form I-485, provided a visa number is immediately available.
 Concurrent filing allows the beneficiary to apply for adjustment of status while their I-130 is pending.